compsy/u-can-act/README.md

 ### Development seeds
 At some point you might need pre-existing questionnaire responses in order to test the applications that integrate with the questionnaire engine.
 You can pre-seed the database with fake data using manual seeds.
-At the moment this feature is only available for the `sport-data-valley` project.
-To run the manual seeds, simply call:
+To run it simply call:
 ```bash
 rails db:seed:<name of manual seed>
 ```